pkosiec/botkube-docs/docs/plugins/helm.md

 The Helm executor plugin allows you to run the `helm` command directly in the chat platform.

-The Helm plugin is hosted by the Botkube Cloud plugin repository and requires active Botkube Cloud account.
+## Get started

 By default, just the read-only `helm` commands are supported.
 For enabling commands that require create, update or delete rules, you need to create specific (Cluster)Role and (Cluster)RoleBinding and reference it in the RBAC configuration.
-To learn more, refer to the [RBAC section](../rbac.md).
+To learn more, refer to the [RBAC section](../features/rbac.md).

-## How to enable the plugin
+### Enable the plugin

 You can enable the plugin as a part of Botkube instance configuration.